5l1v3r1/go-flandmark/README.md

 # TODO

- * Do not pass Go pointers int oC
  * Use some sort of asset->source utility to package the default cascade and model into the code itself.